AdamikHQ/adamik-pooleth/TESTING.md

 # Testing Guide for Adamik Agent

-This guide explains how to test the Adamik agent functionality without using the voice interface.
+This guide explains how to test the unified Adamik agent functionality, including Ledger hardware wallet integration and UI features, both with and without the voice interface.

 ## Chain Filtering Behavior